Senate Can't Vote On $15 Minimum Wage, Parliamentarian Rules

 "We are not going to give up the fight to raise the minimum wage to $15 to help millions of struggling American workers and their families," Schumer said in a statement.
 "The American people deserve it, and we are committed to making it a reality."

-The decision is a disappointment for progressives but relieves immediate pressure on party leaders who are attempting to rally support for the overall bill despite concerns from at least two Democrats who say $15 is too high.
+The decision is a disappointment for progressives but relieves immediate pressure on Democratic Party leaders who are attempting to rally support for the overall bill despite concerns from at least two Democrats who say $15 is too high.

+In a statement, the White House said President Biden, who proposed the $15 minimum wage as part of his American Recue Plan, is "disappointed" but that he "urges Congress to move quickly to pass" the relief.
+It also said he will work with leaders in Congress to determine the "best path forward."

 In a statement, Sanders said that in the coming days he "will be working with my colleagues in the Senate to move forward with an amendment to take tax deductions away from large, profitable corporations that don't pay workers at least $15 an hour and to provide small businesses with the incentives they need to raise wages."